uihilab/WaterEthicsWebEngine/README.md

 ## Quickstart
 To deploy the `sampleBuild`, follow these steps:
-1) Initialize your database on a web-accessible server using the PostgreSQL CREATE scripts in `_database`,
+1) Initialize your database on a web-accessible server using the PostgreSQL CREATE scripts in `_database`, **Note**: Don't want to deal with setting up the database to log results at the moment?
+No worries, the user interface will look the same without it.
+(You just won't be able to see the aggregated results page.)
 2) Locate the directories `app/` and `sampleBuild/` at the same level on a web server that is php-enabled,
 3) Update `app/php/database.php` with the proper credentials and connection information.